Sinking of the Titanic: Cultural impact

 Titanics sinking has become a cultural phenomenon, commemorated by artists, film-makers, writers, composers, musicians and dancers from the time immediately after the sinking to the present day.
 On 1 September 1985, a joint US-French expedition led by Robert Ballard found the wreck of Titanic, and the ship's rediscovery led to an explosion of interest in Titanics story.
 Numerous expeditions have been launched to film the wreck and, controversially, to salvage objects from the debris field.
 The first major exhibition of recovered artefacts was held at London's National Maritime Museum in 1994–95.
 The disaster inspired numerous films; in 1997, James Cameron's film Titanic became the first film ever to take $1 billion at the box office, (Note: Upon its re-release in 3D on the weekend of 13–15 April 2012, 100 years after the sinking, the film became the second to pass the $2 billion threshold in box office takes.) the second film to win 11 Academy Awards, including Best Picture, after Ben-Hur (1959), and the film's soundtrack became the best-selling soundtrack recording of all time.

+Wreckage

-The wreck is steadily decaying, with an estimated 0.5–1 ton of metal turning to oxide per day (assuming one ten-thousandth of an inch per day on all surfaces).
+The wreck of the Titanic is steadily decaying, with an estimated 0.5–1 ton of metal turning to oxide per day (assuming one ten-thousandth of an inch per day on all surfaces).
 Eventually Titanics structure will collapse, and she will be reduced to a patch of rust on the seabed, with any remaining scraps of the ship's hull mingled with her more durable fittings, like the propellers, bronze capstans, compasses and the telemotor.